 Keeping in touch with friends and those we love is an important part of life, whether this is through meeting up, phone calls, or social media.
-We connect at some level with everyone we interact with, whether this is a friend, close relative, or a complete stranger.
+We connect at some level with everyone we interact with, whether this is a friend, a work colleague, or a complete stranger.
 As human beings, we’ve evolved as social animals and have a deep need to feel connected and in touch with others.
+It’s interesting that connection is said to be the opposite of addiction, as research shows that people who reduce their addiction to drugs or alcohol by improving their social connections are less likely to relapse.

 More fundamentally, we need to feel connected with the rich experience that life offers.
 This is why putting a prisoner in an isolation cell is such an extreme punishment.
 Even in our daily lives, when we lose connection, we can experience feeling a bit isolated, separate, limited or alone.